 - Military occupations — full descriptions, skill levels, and credit recommendations

-- College-level test scores — CLEP, DSSTs, NCPACE, ACT/PEP, and Excelsior Test score data and
+- College-level test scores — CLEP, DSSTs, and NCPACE score data and

 - Other Learning Experiences — additional completed courses and occupations not evaluated by ACE for college credit.